Compass

 There would also be significant improvements to the two Public Rights of Way to make them safer and more welcoming to travel through as well as new walk and cycle routes through the site that would connect to the existing Active Travel Network.
 Investments would also be made in local bus services, roads and pavements – better connecting Bushey and making it easier to travel around.

-We believe Compass Park offers a rare opportunity to deliver a significant number of benefits for the borough in one place – transforming this site into a new neighbourhood and opening up a significant amount of new green space for public use for the first time.
+We believe Compass Park offers a rare opportunity to deliver a significant number of benefits for the borough in one place – transforming this site into a new neighbourhood and opening up a significant amount of green space.

 How are you proposing to phase this development?

-We are planning to submit a Hybrid Planning Application, which means that the masterplan would be split into detailed and outline applications.
+We have submitted a Hybrid Planning Application, which means that the masterplan would be split into detailed and outline applications.
 This is very normal for large applications and aligns with how we are proposing to phase the delivery of the homes and community facilities which we have already touched on.

 Detailed phase

-We estimate that if we get planning consent Phase 1 will take around 3.5 years to build.
+We estimate that if we get planning consent Phase 1.
 This first phase would unlock a significant amount of benefit for the area:

 Outline phases